-Private investigators or independent detectives can either work on their own or be a part of an organization.
+Private Detectives or independent detectives can either work on their own or be a part of an organization.

-However, much of an effective freelance detective’s success will not depend on the organization or management, but it is attributed to their ability to scrutinise, collect, analyse, compile and find answers from information gathered during investigations.
+However, much of an effective freelance detective’s success will not depend on the organization or management, but it is attributed to their ability to scrutinize, collect, analyze, compile and find answers from information gathered during investigations.

-A good rapport with law agencies, crime branches and law enforcements are equally important for afreelance investigating officer for case resolutions.
+A good rapport with law agencies, crime branches, and law enforcement is equally important for a freelance investigating officer for case resolutions.

-Measure Your Skills against these 5 Qualities Necessary for a Independent Detective
+Measure Your Skills against these 5 Qualities Necessary for an Independent Detective

 Call it your sixth sense or the subconscious mind, mastering the art of reading a crime scene is the most important and imperative skill a detective should possess.
 Gut Instinct, a tickling sensation behind your neck that we most often ignore is what you should work on.

-A good investigating officer will immediately review and evaluate the pros and cons of evidences and facts about a particular person he has gut feeling about.
-A seasoned detective would immediately smell foul play or interesting happenings the moment he walks in to a room.
+A good investigating officer will immediately review and evaluate the pros and cons of evidence and facts about a particular person he has a gut feeling about.
+A seasoned detective would immediately smell foul play or interesting happenings the moment he walks into a room.

-To accomplish this, you need to have a clear conscious and presence of mind, while of course, as and when you progress, your gut instinct will sharpen.
+To accomplish this, you need to have a clear conscience and presence of mind, while of course, as and when you progress, your gut instinct will sharpen.

 One of the important elements of communication is reading people.
-It is similar to gut instincts, an ability to read a person’s body language.
-It can help you to identify suspects easily and then work on them to find more evidences.
+It is similar to gut instincts, and the ability to read a person’s body language.
+It can help you to identify suspects easily and then work on them to find more evidence.

 In many cases, a detective may have to deal with issues that can make him angry or emotional.
 You will face such turmoil too.
-However, expressing any kind of negative or overwhelming emotion can harm the case, cause evidence tamper and may even lead witnesses to hold information back.
+However, expressing any kind of negative or overwhelming emotion can harm the case, because evidence tampering and may even lead witnesses to hold information back.

-Not only will you have to create a safe environment but also empathise and acknowledge at the right places to make witnesses and possible criminals share secrets comfortably.
-And, while we talk about emotional balance, we should also take in to account insurmountable amount of patience.
+Not only will you have to create a safe environment but also empathize and acknowledge at the right places to make witnesses and possible criminals share secrets comfortably.
+And, while we talk about emotional balance, we should also take in to account an insurmountable amount of patience.

-Methodology and meticulous approach is paramount in investigations.
+Methodology and meticulous approach are paramount in investigations.
 Without a team to support, as a freelance detective, you will have to trawl through everything and not become impatient for answers while doing so.
-Because, impatience can make you neglect important things.
+Because impatience can make you neglect important things.

-You wouldn’t be served with the evidences and facts in platter, in sequence.
-You have to pull out every statement and facts obtained during investigation and piece them together.
+You wouldn’t be served with the evidence and facts in a platter, in sequence.
+You have to pull out every statement and facts obtained during the investigation and piece them together.
 And in order to do so, you must be a good critical thinker and a great problem solver.

 In many cases you will face contradictory witness statements; this is the time you have to use your analytical skills and critical thinking abilities to figure out what exactly must have happened.
 Critical thinking allows you to approach a situation with an open mind, without getting a tunnel vision.